-The indemnified sums for each type of damage and the criteria adopted for the entire program were discussed previously and then presented to public authorities (public defenders, state secretary, and others), leading technical entities (Embrapa, Incaper, Emater, Sinduscon, and others), and validated through direct dialogue with the impacted communities from Barra Longa to Regencia, in the Doce River Mouth.
+The indemnity values for each damage and the criteria adopted throughout the program were previously discussed and presented to the public authorities (public defender’s office, state secretariats, among others), technical reference entities (Embrapa, Incaper, Emater, Sinduscon, among others) and validated through direct dialogue with the impacted communities from Barra Longa to Regência, at the Doce River estuary.

-By late July 2020, the Renova Foundation had paid R$ 2,57 billion in indemnities and financial aid.
+By the end of September 2020, the Renova Foundation had paid R$ 2.65 billion in indemnities and financial aid.
 A total of 10,257 indemnity payments were made for general damages for the overall amount of R$ 905.5 million.

-In its turn, the emergency financial assistance program reached a total of 33 thousand people, 18.158 of whom were dependents, through 14,758 primary beneficiaries.
-Each of them received a monthly sum corresponding to the current minimum wage plus 20% per dependent, and the amount equivalent to a DIEESE basic-needs grocery package, which may vary depending on the month and state.
-The amount paid in Emergency Financial Aid (AFE) amounted to approximately R$ 1.38 billion in July 2020.
+Whereas the emergency financial aid program reached a total of 33 thousand people, 18,133 of whom were dependents, through 14,754 primary beneficiaries.
+Each of them received a monthly sum corresponding to the current minimum wage, plus 20% per dependent.
+The amount equivalent to a DIEESE basic-needs grocery package, which may vary depending on the month and state.
+The amount paid in Emergency Financial Aid (AFE) amounted to approximately R$ 1.43 billion in September 2020.

-The Water Damage Mediated Indemnity Program (PIM-DA) was destined to all people living in cities and districts deprived of their water supply or distribution for more than 24 consecutive hours due to the Fundao dam collapse in November 2015.
-As many as 267 thousand people received indemnities through the program in the states of Minas Gerais and Espírito Santo, accounting for 99% of those affected.
-A total of R$ 227.5 million were paid.
+The Mediated Indemnity Program – Water Damage (PIM-DA) was destined for all people living in towns and districts deprived of their water supply or distribution for more than 24 consecutive hours due to the Fundao dam collapse in November 2015.
+As many as 270 thousand people received indemnities through the program in the states of Minas Gerais and Espirito Santo, accounting for 99.9% of those affected.
+A total of R$ 282.1 million was paid.

 Yes.
 Those interested may refrain from participating in the program at any time, free of charge.
 If after refraining the interested part wishes to return to the program, he/she can only enter again by scheduling a new appointment, returning to the beginning of the process.

-Indemnifying all affected parties is the main task of the reparation process.
+The indemnity of all those affected is a central task in the reparation process.
 To create a quick alternative to the judicialization process, the proposal of the Mediated Indemnity Program (PIM), a free voluntary membership program, was collectively built.

-PIM addresses General Damage, and is aimed at helping people who have lost their income or material property, which is called General damage.
-The Water Damage, aimed at those who lived in towns and districts that had their water supply cut-off for more than 24 hours, and is currently through.
+The PIM acts with people who have lost their income or material property, which is called General damage.
+The Water Damage, aimed at those who lived in the cities and districts that had the water supply interrupted for more than 24 hours, has already been finalized.

-Guidelines and policies had to be created to indemnify people who are entitled to financial compensation, accounting for the diversity of damages, high levels of informality and the peculiarities of each process.
-For compensation to be fair, we must know the extent of the damage and impact on every individual.
+It was necessary to draw up guidelines and policies aimed at repairing those who were entitled to financial compensation taking into account the diversity of damages, the high rate of informality, and the particularities of each process.
+Fair compensation presupposes knowing the extent of the damage and impact for each individual.

-This indemnity program is the first of its scale in the world, for how unprecedented and complex the quantity and diversity of people and types of damages have been, for its territorial extent and, especially, for its highly informal setting, where most of the damage cannot be proved with documentation.
+This indemnity program is the first of its scale in the world.
+For how unprecedented and complex the quantity and diversity of people and types of damages have been, for its territorial extent and, especially, for its highly informal circumstances, most of the damage cannot be proved with documentation.

-Despite this high informality, by July 2020, the Renova Foundation had given out over R$2.57 billion in indemnities and financial aid.
-The emergency financial aid program currently assists 14,758 primary beneficiaries, serving about 33 thousand affected people.
-These families receive a monthly amount corresponding to a current minimum wage, plus 20% per dependent, in addition to the amount equivalent to a DIEESE basic-needs grocery package, which may vary from month to month and state to state.
+Despite these highly informal circumstances, the Renova Foundation disbursed, until September 2020, more than R$ 2.65 billion in indemnities and financial aid.
+The emergency financial aid program currently assists 14,754 primary beneficiaries, serving more than 33 thousand affected people.
+These families receive a monthly sum corresponding to a current minimum wage, plus 20% per dependent, in addition to the amount equivalent to a DIEESE basic-needs grocery package, which may vary depending on the month and state.

-The current Discharge Statement specifies the impact negotiated between the affected person and the Renova Foundation in the indemnity agreement, which allows the affected person to resort to other damages that may in the future be proven to be a consequence of the Fundao dam collapse.
+The current Discharge Term specifies the impact negotiated between the affected party and the Renova Foundation in the indemnity agreement, which allows them to claim other damages that may in the future be proven to be a consequence of the collapse of the Fundão dam.

-The indemnification process for people affected in Mariana differed from other impacted regions in many aspects, including the filing of a Public Civil Action by the Prosecution Service and the affected parties deciding, for example, that the Caritas Technical Advisory should be in charge of registration.
-The Renova Foundation respected those decisions, and therefore, did not kick off indemnities in the region before the Public Civil Action was settled.
+The indemnification process for people affected in Mariana differed from other impacted regions in many aspects, including the filing of a Public Civil Action by the Prosecution Service and the affected parties deciding, for example, that the Caritas Technical Advisory should be in charge of the registration process.
+The Renova Foundation respected those decisions, and therefore, did not commence indemnities in the region before the Public Civil Action was settled.
 The agreement was ratified by the Court of Justice of Minas Gerais (TJMG) and by the Judicial Center for the Resolution of Conflicts and Citizenship (Cejusc) in the Mariana district.

-In October 2018, the Renova Foundation was authorized to start final indemnity services in Mariana, and has been making payments since.
-About 740 families started negotiations through the Mediated Indemnity Program (PIM).
+In October 2018, the Renova Foundation was authorized to start final indemnity services in Mariana and has been making payments since.
+As of September 30, 2020, 1,325 families were registered.
 At the same time, several initiatives aim to generate lasting positive impacts on the town’s economy.
-Learn more about the action being taken in Mariana.
+Learn more about the actions underway in Mariana.

-In practice, after completing the registration steps (form and inspection), applicants can already seek the Renova Foundation to negotiate and proceed with their final indemnity process, if they would like to.
-Otherwise, they can also wait for the Caritas report before negotiating the compensation.
+In practice, after completing the registration steps (form and survey), those affected, if they wish, can already seek the Renova Foundation to negotiate and continue their final indemnity process.
+If they choose, they can also wait for the report prepared by Caritas and after that negotiate the indemnity.

-Loss of profits corresponds to any income that a person obtained as a final result of their productive activity, which was interrupted as a direct consequence of the collapse of the Fundao dam.
-Indemnity for loss of profits must match the income directly impacted by the collapse.
+The lost profits correspond to the income that the affected parties obtained as a final result of their productive activity that was interrupted as a direct consequence of the collapse of the Fundão dam.
+The indemnity for the lost profits must correspond to the income directly affected by the collapse.

 Those who opted for participating in the program have the guarantee that their case, their documents, their forms, among other documents created throughout the program, will be treated with absolute restriction and confidentiality.